marvinkopf/MNIST_simple/README.md

 ```
 weight += 0.5 - weight / 2
 ```
-which converges against 1.
-Since it does happen fairly quickly, too much training will reduce the prediction rate.
+which converges to 1.
+Because it does happen fairly quickly, too much training will reduce the prediction rate.

 The network can correctly identify ~40% of the test images after training with 60k images, but this can be improved to ~70% when the training size is reduced to 2k.